DefElement/defelement.com/pages/ciarlet.md

 * The functionals in \({{symbols.dual_basis}}\) associated with each facet, ridge, and peak of the cell, and the push forward/pull back map used lead to the same type of continuity between cells.

 Commonly used variants of elements are shown on each element's page.

+## The degree of a finite element
+There are a few different ways to describe the (polynomial) degree of a finite element:

+* The polynomial subdegree is the degree of the highest degree complete polynomial space that is a subspace of this element's polynomial space.
+* The polynomial superdegree is the degree of the lowest degree complete polynomial space that is a superspace of this element's polynomial space.
+* The Lagrange subdegree is the degree of the highest degree Lagrange space that is a subspace of this element's polynomial space.
+* The Lagrange superdegree is the degree of the lowest degree Lagrange space that is a superspace of this element's polynomial space.

+On each element's page, the value of these is shown, as well as information about which one is used as the canonical degree of that element.

 ## Notation
 Throughout this website, the notation given here in this section is used.